 Florida Commercial and Concrete Truck AccidentsOn March 9th, a deadly highway accident on I-75 in Sarasota, Florida took the lives of three people.
 The accident occurred on the northbound lanes of the highway exit to Fruitville road at mile marker 210 around 7:20 am.
 There are three confirmed fatalities with two people rushed to Sarasota Memorial Hospital after suffering severe injuries.
 Overall, seven people were involved in the concrete truck accident that killed 3 on Sarasota I-75.
 According to the Florida Highway Patrol, the fatalities included Joseph Lydic, 50 of Sarasota, Joseph Pontillo of Sarasota, and Jose Leal, 56 of Cape Coral.
 The survivors included Angela Blase, 55, of Venice, Elizabeth Gunn, 57, of Sarasota, and Jesse Pillinger, 21, of Charlotte.
 While severe highway accidents are nothing new, this accident is unique in that it involved a commercial vehicle known as a cement mixer truck.

 Florida Accidents Involving Cement Mixer TrucksCar accidents are already particularly dangerous events that end up causing severe injuries and death in millions of instances every year.
 With the introduction of even larger and heavier vehicles to this equation, the amount of devastation is multiplied.
 Semi-truck accidents regularly cause accidents that involve multiple vehicles and come with a risk of causing more severe injuries and death.
 Other commercial vehicles such as cement mixer trucks cause a similar level of devastation since they are also significantly larger and heavier than most other motor vehicles.

-Cement trucks share a great deal with semi-trucks when it comes to accident risk and ability to inflict damage.
+Cement Mixer Trucks and AccidentsCement trucks share a great deal with semi-trucks when it comes to accident risk and ability to inflict damage.
 Cement trucks however have the unique feature of their mixing drum that is used to transport the cement or concrete.
 This drum can add an immense amount of weight to a cement mixer truck.
 Completely empty a truck of this kind can weigh up to around 27,000 pounds however with a full load of concrete in the drum a cement mixer truck can weigh up to as much as 66,000 pounds.
 For comparison, the average sedan weighs roughly 2,500 to 3,000 pounds.
 In addition to this immense weight, these trucks are often twice as long as many vehicles.
 But that's not all.
 The cement mixing drum that these trucks haul is a unique device that is used not only to mix the cement and concrete but also to keep the cement and concrete from hardening by spinning and agitating the mix sometimes while it is traveling.
 Concrete on its own is not a particularly dangerous substance but in an accident situation, it can become debris that can lead other vehicles and those inside to sustain damage.

 Causes of Cement Mixer Truck AccidentsMany of the causes of cement truck accidents are very similar to those of semi-truck accidents.
 This is due to their size and weight affecting operation.
 Like many other motor vehicle accidents, the accident risk is drastically increased by factors such as distracted driving, alcohol inebriation, substance abuse, poor maintenance, and disregard of traffic laws but there are also many unique factors that apply to these large commercial vehicles.

 Braking ProblemsDue to the immense weight of cement mixers, braking is a much more complicated maneuver than it is for smaller vehicles.
 While many other vehicles can usually hit the brakes and stop fairly immediately, cement trucks and similar commercial vehicles take more time and distance to reach a complete stop.
 The immense weight at their back creates intense inertia that brakes struggle to stop.
 In the worst-case scenario, improper braking can lead to a rear-ending of another vehicle, jackknifing, and even a rollover.

 BlindspotsSince cement mixer trucks are so large, there are a number of blindspots around them where smaller vehicles can become undetectable.
 These areas are unusually located at the immediate rear of the vehicle, right in front of the cab, as well as either side's rear where mirrors cannot reach.
 An accident can easily occur when a cement truck maneuvers to another lane or stops without seeing a vehicle in one of these blindspots.

 Lack of Driver TrainingThe drivers of these vehicles are expected to have the proper training to help minimize the chance of an accident occurring.
 These vehicles have the potential to inflict severe damage therefore the responsibility of them in the hands of drivers necessitates proper training that some drivers may lack in.
 Simple maneuvers such as turning and stopping require more thought because of factors such as weight size, shifting load, etc. that can easily cause the vehicle to lose control.

 Damages Caused by Cement Truck AccidentsThose that are involved in accidents with cement trucks can often lose their lives and those that manage to come away with their lives can suffer severe injuries.
 Some common injuries that those involved in cement truck accidents suffer include:

 - Traumatic brain injuries